davidmertenjones/ist-303-team-kanto-project/README.md

 ### Update Provider Offerings

-* As an administrator, I want to add, edit, or remove services in the catalog so that offerings remain accurate and up to date.
+6. As a hospital or clinic administrator, I want to add, update, or remove the services offered by my facility so that the information remains accurate and up to date for users.
   * Priority: 2
   * Estimate: Functionality for administrators to manage catalogue entries through adding, editing, or removing services through an administrator panel.
 Estimated 5.5 days total.
     * Extend database logic to support create/update/delete operations: 1 day
     * Implement backend logic to edit database according to management actions: 2 days
     * UI for administrator panel: 2 days

+### Enable User Ratings and Reviews

+7. As a patient, I want to view and submit ratings and feedback for services I’ve received so I can share my experience with other patients and provide input to the hospital for improvement.

+  * Priority: 2
+  * Estimate: Requires creation of reviews and ratings system linked to users, along with UI for displaying that feedback.
+Estimated 6.5 days total.
+    * Create reviews data model: 2 days
+    * UI for review submission form and review display: 2 days
+    * UI for administrator moderation controls: 2 days

 ### <ins>User Stories (Non-MVP)</ins>